Who is eligible to be nominated for the National History Teacher of the Year Award?

-A panel of judges comprising the previous national winner, renowned historians, professors, and teachers, reads and evaluates all state winner materials based on the criteria for the award and selects the National History Teacher of the Year.
+A panel of judges comprising the previous national winner, renowned historians, professors, and teachers reads and evaluates all state winner materials using separate rubrics that judge both generalist and specialists fairly and selects the National History Teacher of the Year.

 When is the National History Teacher of the Year announced?